kevinhenryburke/scalegitbook/getting-started/BusinessOutcomes.md

 System.debug('BusinessOutcome: ' + invocationDetails.BusinessOutcome);
 ```

+Try changing 'Barack Obama' to 'Homer Simpson', 'Bad Call' or any different input and rerun you should see some different States, Error Messages and Business Outcomes.

-There are of course instances where a calling application needs a level of granularity that the service does not provide to drive its processing..
-In these cases then the application is of course able to parse out whatever it needs from the output data to create the business process that it needs to follow.
+There are of course instances where a calling application two consider Business Outcomes in more than one category.
+For example the same system might provide Rating and Current Balance information in one call where both values drive the ongoing business process.
+Ideally we would split these into 2 methods with separate calls that provide us with one business outcome each.
+But this might mean extra processing and callouts that might impact on performance.
+In these cases then the application is of course able to parse out whatever it needs from the output data to create the input to the business process that it needs to follow.